2024 Understanding China conference highlights reform, shared development

 This year's conference, themed "Carry through the Reform to the End -- Chinese Modernization and New Opportunities for World Development," has brought together over 600 participants including politicians, officials, scholars, foreign envoys and media representatives.

+Li Shulei, a member of the Political Bureau of the Communist Party of China (CPC) Central Committee and head of the Publicity Department of the CPC Central Committee, read out Chinese President Xi Jinping's congratulatory letter to the conference and delivered a keynote speech at the opening ceremony.

-The event, running until Wednesday, will feature six parallel seminars, 14 thematic forums, two closed-door panel discussions, and exhibitions showcasing short videos and achievements of China's modernization efforts, according to the organizers.
+The event, running until Wednesday, features six parallel seminars, 14 thematic forums, two closed-door panel discussions, and exhibitions showcasing short videos and achievements of China's modernization efforts, according to the organizers.

 The conference will also focus on the economic vitality and potential of the Guangdong-Hong Kong-Macao Greater Bay Area as a key driver of Chinese modernization and explore development opportunities across various industries in the context of the digital intelligence era, the low-altitude economy, and new quality productive forces.